Extreme Corals News and Updates

 Care Tips:

-- Placement: Rocks or isolated areas to prevent overgrowth.
+• Placement: Rocks or isolated areas where spread can be managed.

 Kenya Tree Coral